andrevidela/dev-notes/docs/TASKS.md

   - [x] 6.3 change type of GET request to implement lenses instead of functions to lenses (07.12.2021 - in reality done much earlier but I forgot to track the change)
   - [x] 6.4 implement the dep-lens EDSL (07.12.2021)
     - NOTES: kind of works but is blocked by 6.6
+  - [x] 6.6 Implement servers as Dependent Para lenses (09.01.2022)
+    - [x] 6.6.1 implement server as a dependent lens rather than rely on the DSL (18.12.2021)
+    - [x] 6.6.2 Implement routing as products of extended lenses rather than rely on `Str` path components (21.01.2022)
+    - [x] 6.6.3 Fix an issue where the state could not be update because it depends on the input type of the request (01.01.2022)
+    - [x] 6.6.4 Fix issue with dependent lenses where `composition` would not terminate (03.01.2022)
+    - [x] 6.6.5 Implement the missing dependent interfaces dependening on `server`, aka implement `instanceLens` (05.01.2022)
+    - [x] 6.6.6 reimplement server as external choice of existing servers (05.01.2022)
+      - COMMIT: e5995e537c2990
+    - [x] 6.6.7 Implement a server as external choice but with a top level path (05.01.2022)
+      - NOTE: AKA
+        ```
+        /lights ╶┬╴/kitchen
+                 └╴/bedroom
+        ```
+      - COMMIT: 7f1260385e
+    - [x] 6.6.8 Rewrite a DSL for dependent para lens and give it a `ServerInstance` implementation ^5e3aef (06.01.2022)
+      - NOTE: It's working but two things are strange:
+        1. we need some sort of `Update` interface which ensures we can update the final state from some substate
+        2. Our `State` constructor requires the overall state to be parsable but that is not necessary if we don't expose the `POST` part of the endpoint
+    - [x] 6.6.9 Fix the MR review comments (09.01.2022)

 # 7 Data generic programming
   - [x] 7.1 implement in terms of CFTprogramming (10.11.2021)